 Because the main models contain more terms which are highly correlated, it was expected that the uncertainty of the associations would be larger than single-pollutant models.
 However, because of the consistency of the sign of the EC association throughout (i.e., whether in single-pollutant or multi-pollutant models), we have suggested that EC may be a driver of the relationship in the revised manuscript (P. XX, Lines XX-XX):

-We found that EC had the largest-in-magnitude independent association with ALS diagnosis, while the non-significant associations with NOx and CO were negative and smaller in magnitude.
+We found that EC had the largest-in-magnitude independent association with ALS diagnosis, while associations with NOx and CO were negative with credible intervals overlapping the null, and smaller in magnitude.
+Sensitivity analyses demonstrated that for single pollutant models, the association for EC was smaller than for our main multi-pollutant model.
+The consistency of the sign of the central estimate of EC in all models suggests that EC may be a driver of the ALS and traffic-related pollutant association,

 Finally, please ensure consistency in results presentation throughout the abstract and main text; e.g., the abstract presents posterior probabilities that are not included in the results section.